dnayyala/hugo-academic-website/content/home/experience.md

       Postdoctoral researcher under the supervision of Dr. Shili Lin

         * Funded by NSF-DMS: 1220772 grant.
-        * Developed computational models for graphical representation and classification of metagenomic data.
+        * Developed statistical methods for the visualization and analysis of complex metagenomic data
+        * Developed novel statistical methods for studying differential methylation in ovarian and breast cancer

   - title: 'Graduate Teaching Assistant'
     company: 'University of Maryland Baltimore County'